swt30/waterworlds-paper/waterworlds.md

 Quantifying these effects required several steps:

-- selecting an appropriate temperature-dependent equation of state,
+- selecting an appropriate temperature dependent equation of state,
 - building planetary interior structure models using this equation of state,
 - incorporating a realistic temperature gradient into the models, and
 - exploring the model parameter space.